Last updated Mar. 11, 2023 by Peter Jakes

 If the platform permits you to buy fractional shares (or partial shares), you can be able to specify how much you’d like to spend.
 Then the platform will tell you the number of shares you can buy with that amount.

 Frequently Asked Questions on stocks investments.

 How Do I Invest in Stocks For the First Time?

 The first step is to create a brokerage account.
 You’ll need this account for accessing investments in the stock market.

-Remember that over time, the stock market increases in value, and there can be short-term market fluctuations, which puts your money at risk.
+Remember that over time, the stock market increases in value, and short-term market fluctuations can put your money at risk.

 Yes, you can.
 You can invest a fixed portion of your income every month.
 In this way, you can buy more shares when the share price is low and fewer when the share price is high.
 With FNB Share Investing, you can start investing with a minimum balance of as low as R100.

 You can invest $100 if you plan out your investments by opening the right investment account with low commissions and zero minimums.
 If you have a 401(k) or other retirement plan sponsored by your employer, you can also invest $100 in the fund.

 Each dollar you invest in it will be considered a pre-tax contribution, meaning you wouldn’t have to pay any income tax on the amount of the year you contribute.

 The investment will keep growing tax-free until you start taking the distributions in retirement.
 If you do not have an employer, you can also open a 401(k), leverage the pre-tax contribution, and watch your money grow tax-free.